filippo-santoliquido/filippo-santoliquido.github.io/_pages/teachANDoutreach.md

 # Outreach

+*  Outreach lectures on Physics and Astrophysics to high school classes:
 	* Mar.
-25, 2024, Outreach lecture on gravitational wave astrophysics to several classes of the "Alessandro Volta" High School, Pescara, Italy
+25, 2024, "Alessandro Volta" high school, Pescara, Italy

-* Mar.
-2024, Following my receipt of the [2023 Tacchini prize](https://www.sait.it/node/751), an outreach article presenting the research I conducted during my PhD was published in the [Giornale di Astronomia, Vol. 50](https://giornaleastronomia.difa.unibo.it/).
-You can donwloand a [copy](/assets/images/premioTacchini23.pdf) of this article (only in Italian).

 	* Jan.
-25, 2024, Outreach lecture on Physics and Sustainability to one class of the "Albert Einstein" High School (Teramo, Italy) visiting the GSSI.
+25, 2024, "Albert Einstein" high school, Teramo, Italy

+* An outreach article presenting the research I conducted during my PhD was published in the [Giornale di Astronomia, Vol. 50](https://giornaleastronomia.difa.unibo.it/).
+You can donwloand a [copy](/assets/images/premioTacchini23.pdf) of this article *(only in Italian)*.

 * Sep.
 29, 2023, **volunteer at [SHARPER23](https://www.sharper-night.it/sharper-laquila/)** <img src="/assets/images/sharper_site.jpg"  width="400" height="150">
 <br>